Why Some People Lie to Their Therapists

 “Sometimes people don’t really mean to lie, but they minimize their problems because they can’t quite accept them yet,” Morin says.
 “Someone with a substance abuse problem might insist she didn’t drink much this week even though she drank heavily every day.
 Individuals often need help coming to terms with their problems before they can be honest with themselves.”

-Denial can also be a common coping and defense mechanism for patients dealing with other stressful and overwhelming situations, research has found, ranging from what they can’t change, like a diagnosis of an illness, to what’s very difficult to change, like repeatedly failing at something.
+Denial can also be a common coping and defense mechanism for clients dealing with other stressful and overwhelming situations, research has found, ranging from what they can’t change, like a diagnosis of an illness, to what’s very difficult to change, like repeatedly failing at something.

 They don’t want to relive trauma

-In addition to avoiding tangible consequences or being in denial, some patients lie in therapy to limit the unseen negative effects of the truth, like emotional pain, the 2015 study also found.
+In addition to avoiding tangible consequences or being in denial, some people lie in therapy to limit the unseen negative effects of the truth, like emotional pain, the 2015 study also found.

 “I don’t want to talk about trauma because discussing it is going to overwhelm me,” Farber says of this mindset.
 “It’s going to bring me back to an experience or experiences that have been so difficult [and] so overwhelming, and I’m fearful that if I talk about it, it will re-traumatize me.”

-In some cases of trauma, patients may not even realize the extent to which the event or events impacted them and underestimate their significance on present situations.
+In some cases of trauma, people may not even realize the extent to which the event or events impacted them and underestimate their significance on present situations.

 “One of the effects of trauma is that the experience isn’t coded,” says Susan Kolod, a Manhattan-based psychoanalyst.
 “You can sort of know that something happened to you but it can come in and out of your consciousness.”
-For example, Kolod refers to a patient who had trouble committing to relationships.
+For example, Kolod refers to a client who had trouble committing to relationships.
 “After a while, what was uncovered was that his mother was an alcoholic and that she was, in fact, a very unreliable parent,” she recalls.
 “Now, he wasn’t actually lying to me by leaving it out.
 It’s more like it wasn’t in his consciousness, so it wasn’t available for discussion until we got to a certain point in the therapy.”

 They want their therapist to like them